 In October 2013, the HFR experienced another unscheduled shutdown.
 In addition, our own Mo-99 processing facility in the Netherlands also experienced a shutdown.
-The HFR resumed production in late February 2014.
-Our Mo-99 processing facility remains shut down.
-Until it resumes production, we expect to fulfill customer orders through processing of Mo-99 from alternative sources at higher costs.
+Until these facilities resume normal production, we expect to fulfill customer orders through procurement of Mo-99 from alternative sources at higher than historical costs.